DiwashRai/digital-garden-old/content/Sources/Effective C++.md

 Calculating the normal way requires the creation of 4 temporary matrices.
 Furthermore, the independent multiplications generate a sequence of four loops over the matrix elements.
-Using advance template technology related to TMP called *expression tempaltes*, it's possible to eliminate the temporaries and merge the loops, all without changing the syntax of the client code above.
+Using advance template technology related to TMP called *expression templates*, it's possible to eliminate the temporaries and merge the loops, all without changing the syntax of the client code above.
 - **Generating custom design pattern implementations.** Design patterns like